kekae304/kekae304/README.md

 - 🔭 I’m currently working towards my Bachelor's of Engineering in Electrical Engineering.
 - 👯 I’m looking for Electrical, Computer, and Software Engineering related internships.
-- 🌱 I’m currently learning about AI and Machine Learning.
+- 🌱 I’m currently learning about Embedded Systems, AI, and Machine Learning.
 - ⚡ Fun fact: I like to play basketball and read in my spare time.
 - 💬 Ask me about my projects or click [here](https://erionkeka.com) to learn more!